 - Insider trading is a criminal offense in the U.S, and heavy penalties with imprisonment could be imposed.
 The SEC (Securities and Exchange Commission is responsible for persecuting the persons involved in unfair trades based on inside information.

 Insider information on itself is of no harm unless it is being used to manipulate the trading of a listed entity for undue gain and averting losses.
 Insider trading based on undisclosed information in the public sphere is tough to frame and prove the charges.
-Over the years, the law has become very stringent on such issues due to mass exploitation and public outcry, but still, it is unable to stop such incidents that are rampant in the corporate world.
+Over the years, the law has become very stringent on such issues due to mass exploitation and public outcry, but it is still unable to stop such rampant incidents in the corporate world.

-This has been a guide to What is Insider Information & it’s Meaning.
-Here we discuss the legal implications of trading based on insider information along with examples.
-You can learn more about from the following articles –
+This article has been a guide to Insider Information.
+We explain it with examples, laws , how to get the information along with legal implications.
+You can learn more about it from the following articles –